JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ### Remote files

-Only files that are a part of the application are considered as resources.
+Only files that are part of the application are considered resources.

 You can also load remote files from the internet using their URL.
 To load remote files, use special libraries: